-- Use an uneven number of members in your Geo cluster.
+- Use an uneven number of sites in your Geo cluster.
 In case the network connection breaks down, this makes sure that there still is a majority of sites (to avoid a split brain scenario).
-In case you have an even number of cluster sites, use an arbitrator. - The cluster on each site has a meaningful name, for example: amsterdam and berlin.
+In case you have an even number of cluster sites, use an arbitrator for handling automatic failover of tickets.
+If you do not use an arbitrator, you need to handle ticket failover manually. - The cluster on each site has a meaningful name, for example: amsterdam and berlin.

 The cluster names for each site are defined in the respective /etc/corosync/corosync.conf files: